jrforrest/sysunit/doc/src/guide.md

 # Guide

-This is slow introduction to Sysunit, and assumes only a basic understanding of shell scripting.
+This is a slower introduction to Sysunit, and assumes only a basic understanding of shell scripting.
 Folks who like to puzzle things out for themselves might gain a more rapid familiarity from the [cookbook](cookbook.md).